Metallurgy

 The prime functions of the department were to monitor the quality of each batch of heat-treated parts, and to check and maintain the concentration of the cyanide baths, used to case harden small components.

-Measuring the case hardening depth involved the careful use of water-cooled cutting wheel to remove a segment from, for instance, a gear wheel, and then cut a section through a few of the teeth (as shown in the picture).
+Measuring the case hardening depth involved the careful use of water-cooled cutting wheel to remove a segment from, for instance,

 The sample was then moulded into a circular plastic mount, to hold it, before being ground and polished to a fine finish.